 Welcome to Willow's webpage.
-I hope you've had a fantastic summer holidays and are excited to start your new class!
-We have a fantastic term ahead of us.
-Over the next few weeks we will be focussing on the topic of 'Who lives in my house?' where the children will be given the opportunities to talk about themselves and their families.
+We hope you've had a wonderful holidays and are excited for the fantastic term ahead of us!
+Over the next few weeks we will be focussing on the topic of 'What happens to the leaves on the ground?' where the children will be given the opportunities to explore and investigate the world around us.
 The children will also be developing their understanding of their phonics sounds and beginning to apply it to their writing, we will be focussing on developing our captions and sentences.
-Alongside that your child will be working on recognising their numbers to 10 (and beyond), plus practising their number formation.
-They will be learning through focussed Literacy and Numeracy sessions and an enriched learning environment.
+Alongside that your child will be working on recognising their numbers to 20 (and beyond), plus practising their number formation.
 As you can tell we have a very busy, exciting term ahead of us!

 Please remember, if you have any worries or concerns, feel free to come in for a chat after school or send me a message on class Dojo.

 In circle time the children have been introduced to our school-wide 'PRIDE' ethos.